by Anika Rinker | Nov 11, 2014 | Vestry Updates

 Absent: Gary Grant.

-A regular meeting of the Vestry of St. Martin-in-the-Fields Episcopal Church was held Sunday, October 20, 2013, at 12:30 PM in the East Parish Hall.
-The meeting opened with prayer by the Interim Rector.
+A regular meeting of the Vestry of St. Martin-in-the-Fields Episcopal Church was held Sunday, December 15, 2013, at 12:30 PM in the East Parish Hall.
+The meeting opened with worship led by the Interim Rector.
+(See attached.)

 Christian Education Report

-The written report of Corrie Cabes, CE Director, is attached and made a part of these minutes.
+The written report of Corrie Cabes, Director, is attached and made a part of these minutes.

 Diocesan Information

-The Treasurer reviewed the monthly financial reports.
+The Treasurer reviewed the financial report year to date.
 (See attached.)
-Joel Walker moved the treasurer’s report be accepted as presented.
+Jim Wilson moved the Treasurer’s Report be accepted as presented.
 The motion was seconded and carried.

 Associate Rector’s Report